kindelia-archive/Lambolt/README.md

 =======

 Lambolt is the ultimate compile target for functional languages.
-It is a minimal core that consists of, essentially, the untyped λ-calculus, plus constructors, pattern-matching and machine integers.
-It compiles to an optimal, massively parallel runtime, LamCrusher.
+It is a minimal core that consists of, essentially, lambdas, machine integers and rewrite rules.
+It compiles to an optimal, massively parallel runtime, [LamRT](https://github.com/Kindelia/LamRT).

 Usage
 -----

 We will soon add an interpreter.
-For now, you can run Lambolt by compiling it to LamCrusher.
-Check its repository for instructions.
+For now, you can run Lambolt via LamRT.

 Examples
 --------